Rackspace Technology (NASDAQ:RXT) Issues Q3 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) updated its third quarter 2021 earnings guidance on Wednesday.
+Rackspace Technology (NASDAQ:RXT) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.230-$0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.260.
 The company issued revenue guidance of $705 million-$715 million, compared to the consensus revenue estimate of $761.23 million.Rackspace Technology also updated its Q4 2021 guidance to EPS.

-Several research firms recently commented on RXT.
-Credit Suisse Group dropped their price objective on Rackspace Technology from $27.00 to $21.00 and set an outperform rating on the stock in a research note on Thursday, August 12th.
-JPMorgan Chase & Co. lowered shares of Rackspace Technology from an overweight rating to a neutral rating and cut their price target for the company from $19.00 to $18.00 in a research report on Tuesday, August 17th.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of Rackspace Technology from $26.00 to $21.00 and set a buy rating for the company in a research note on Thursday, August 12th.
-Royal Bank of Canada dropped their price target on shares of Rackspace Technology from $27.00 to $24.00 and set an outperform rating on the stock in a research note on Thursday, August 12th.
-They noted that the move was a valuation call.
-Finally, Raymond James cut shares of Rackspace Technology from a strong-buy rating to a market perform rating in a research note on Thursday, August 12th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have given a buy rating to the company.
-The company has a consensus rating of Buy and an average price target of $24.12.
+Rackspace Technology (NASDAQ:RXT) last announced its earnings results on Wednesday, August 11th.
+The company reported $0.24 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.01.
+Rackspace Technology had a positive return on equity of 13.74% and a negative net margin of 9.26%.
+Sell-side analysts predict that Rackspace Technology will post 0.95 earnings per share for the current year.

-In other Rackspace Technology news, Director Dhiren R. Fonseca sold 26,096 shares of the stock in a transaction on Wednesday, June 9th.
-The shares were sold at an average price of $21.17, for a total transaction of $552,452.32.
-Following the transaction, the director now directly owns 38,240 shares of the company’s stock, valued at $809,540.80.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Timothy Campos sold 11,992 shares of the firm’s stock in a transaction dated Friday, July 16th.
-The stock was sold at an average price of $19.17, for a total transaction of $229,886.64.
+In other Rackspace Technology news, EVP Holly B. Windham sold 2,525 shares of the company’s stock in a transaction dated Tuesday, June 15th.
+The shares were sold at an average price of $21.00, for a total value of $53,025.00.
+Following the sale, the executive vice president now owns 168,191 shares in the company, valued at $3,532,011.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Timothy Campos sold 11,992 shares of the stock in a transaction that occurred on Friday, July 16th.
+The shares were sold at an average price of $19.17, for a total transaction of $229,886.64.
 The disclosure for this sale can be found here.
-Insiders have sold 40,613 shares of company stock worth $835,364 over the last three months.
-0.76% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 40,613 shares of company stock valued at $835,364.
+0.76% of the stock is owned by insiders.

-An institutional investor recently raised its position in Rackspace Technology stock.
-Bank of America Corp DE lifted its stake in shares of Rackspace Technology, Inc. (NASDAQ:RXT) by 156.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 38,476 shares of the company’s stock after acquiring an additional 23,448 shares during the period.
-Bank of America Corp DE’s holdings in Rackspace Technology were worth $755,000 as of its most recent SEC filing.
-81.75% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Rackspace Technology stock.
+Bank of America Corp DE increased its stake in Rackspace Technology, Inc. (NASDAQ:RXT) by 156.0% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 38,476 shares of the company’s stock after purchasing an additional 23,448 shares during the quarter.
+Bank of America Corp DE’s holdings in Rackspace Technology were worth $755,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 81.75% of the company’s stock.

 Rackspace Technology, Inc operates as a multi cloud technology services company worldwide.
 It operates through Multicloud Services and Apps & Cross Platform segments.
 The company's Multicloud Services segment provides public and private cloud managed services, which allow customers to determine, manage, and optimize the right infrastructure, platforms, and services; and professional services related to designing and building multi cloud solutions and cloud-native applications.